UPPMAX/programming_formalisms/docs/optimisation/runtime_speed_profiles.md

 ### Exercise 1

-- Run the code of 'Obtaining a minimal runtime speed profile' in **release mode**.
+- Put the code of 'Obtaining a minimal runtime speed profile' in a Python script and run it in **release mode**.
 What is the output?

 ???- question "How to run in release mode?"